Euler Book Prize

 The Euler Book Prize is an award named after Swiss mathematician and physicist Leonhard Euler (1707–1783) and given annually at the Joint Mathematics Meetings by the Mathematical Association of America to an outstanding book in mathematics that is likely to improve the public view of the field.

 The prize was founded in 2005 with funds provided by mathematician Paul Halmos (1916–2006) and his wife Virginia Halmos.
 It was first given in 2007; this date was chosen to honor the 300th anniversary of Euler's birth, as part of the MAA "Year of Euler" celebration.

+The prize includes a $2,000 cash award.
+Eligible titles are limited to English-language publications released within the previous five years.
+If a book has multiple authors, the $2,000 prize is shared among them (as was the case with the 2021 winners, Francis Su and Christopher Jackson.